foureyes/csci-ua.0479-spring2020-001/slides/db/intro.markdown

 __Some use cases for document stores include:__

-* applications that require semi structured data / data that has does not have rigid requirements (perhaps a resume)
+* applications that require semi structured data / data that does not have rigid requirements (perhaps a resume)
 * again, large volumes of data
 * _fluid_ data or data whose structure is prone to change